aelsharawi/WP-Bullet-VPS-Installer/README.md

     cd WordPress-VPS-Installer
     sudo bash wpbullet.sh

+## Usage and Notes

 Use Spacebar to choose items to install

-Use Tab to choose Install and press Enter to begin Random passwords are generated for you and a summary of credentials is displayed when the installer completes
+Use Tab to choose Install and press Enter to begin

+Random passwords are generated for you

+You can use an IP instead of a domain name for local environments

+A summary of credentials is displayed when the installer completes

 ![Screenshot](http://i.imgur.com/b38CScy.png)